fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 #### The `UNORD_SORT` subroutines

-`UNORD_SORT` uses the [`introsort` sorting algorithm of David Musser] (http://www.cs.rpi.edu/~musser/gp/introsort.ps). `introsort` is a hybrid unstable comparison algorithm combining `quicksort`, `insertion sort`, and `heap sort`.
-While this algorithm's runtime performance is always O(N Ln(N)), it is relatively fast on randomly ordered data, but inconsistent in performance on partly sorted data.
-David Musser has given permission to include a variant of `introsort` in the Fortran Standard Library under the MIT license provided we cite:
+`UNORD_SORT` uses the `introsort` sorting algorithm of David Musser.
+`introsort` is a hybrid unstable comparison algorithm combining `quicksort`, `insertion sort`, and `heap sort`.
+While this algorithm's runtime performance is always O(N Ln(N)), it is relatively fast on randomly ordered data, but inconsistent in performance on partly sorted data.as the official source of the algorithm.

-    Musser, D.R., “Introspective Sorting and Selection Algorithms,” Software—Practice and Experience, Vol. 27(8), 983–993 (August 1997).

-as the official source of the algorithm.

 As with `introsort`, `UNORD_SORT` is an unstable hybrid algorithm.
 First it examines the array and estimates the depth of recursion a